vitiral/artifact/docs/CheatSheet.md

 - **format artifacts:** `art fmt`
 - **export a [static webpage][10]** `art export html --path-url $GITHUB_URL/blob/$(git rev-parse HEAD)/{path}#L{line}`
 - **open an editable web-ui**: `art serve`
+    - Has interactive help pages.
+Look for the `i` info symbols.

 [10]: https://vitiral.github.io/artifact-example/#artifacts/req-1

 ## Artifact Types
-Artifact tracks "artifacts", which are objects which have a name, some text and can be linked to other artifacts and to source code.
+Artifact tracks "artifacts", which are design documentation objects which have a name, some text and can be linked to other artifacts and to source code.

-There are three types of artifact:
+There are three types of artifacts:
 - `REQ`: requirement, *why* your application exists
 - `SPC`: specification of a requirement or higher-level spec. *How* you will build your program